-This Procedure is effective up to August 13, 2020.
-On August 14, 2020, the Sexual Misconduct/Title IX Policy was replaced in its entirety by the University's new Sexual Misconduct Policy.
-The new Sexual Misconduct Policy and its three corresponding Complaint Procedures apply to conduct that occurs on or after August 14, 2020.
-Complaints filed on or before August 13, 2020 will be handled under the Sexual Misconduct/Title IX Policy, the Procedures for the Resolution of Sexual Misconduct Complaints Against Faculty, Staff, Affiliates, and Non-Affiliates, and this Procedure.
+These Procedures for the Resolution of Non-Title IX Sexual Misconduct Complaints Against Students are effective on August 14, 2020.
+The new Sexual Misconduct Policy and its three corresponding Complaint Procedures (including this Procedure) apply to conduct that occurs on or after August 14, 2020.
+Complaints filed on or before August 13, 2020 will be handled under the University's Sexual Misconduct/Title IX Policy and the two corresponding Complaint Procedures.